gameblabla/anarch_saturn_cart/README.md

 The hardware is actually not bad for doing software rendering, although the wide framebuffer can cause issues but we need to double buffer anyway...

-This is still WIP as there is no music or sound effects but the game is already playable.
+This is still WIP as there is no music (but there are sound effects) but the game is already playable.

-This is supposed to be flashed to a Saturn cartridge.
+This is provided as both a cartridge and an ISO image.